kozooh/tp-room-control/README.md

 # TelePresence In-Room Control

 ## Getting started
 This is a sample script to show how to deal with Cisco API for in-room control of MX200 G2, MX300 G2, MX700, MX800, SX10, SX20, SX80 codecs.
-That particular example switch between 2 monitors (video view is replaced by a presentation) when the presentation is shared.
+That particular example switch between 2 monitors (video view is replaced with a presentation view) when the presentation is shared.
 When the presentation is off, monitors switch again to default roles.

 ### Prerequisities
 ```